FlamingPhoenix/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 POWER PLAY
 This code is for the 2022-2023 season.
-I hope future generations of Flaming Pheonix will learn to dream crazier stuff up.
+I hope future generations of Flaming Phoenix will learn to dream crazier stuff up.

 TODOs:
 - Fully autonomous robot motion possible???